NOTE: Our SUMMER PROGRAM for CHILDREN is canceled, along with all SUMMER and FALL In-House classes.

 Press Release: Eliot School Announces Six New Board Members (Oct 2019) Download pdf.

 Melony Swasey (Chair) is a residential realtor, affiliated with Unlimited Sotheby’s International Realty, based in Brookline and Boston.
 She initially settled in Boston to work for a small non-profit that funds social-movement organizations of small farmers, women and youth in economically and environmentally fragile parts of the world.
 With a degree in urban planning from Cornell University's College of Architecture, Art and Planning, Melony is passionate about environmental sustainability.
-Her interests in practical design and community development lend well to the Eliot School's commitment to the applied arts, and its growth as a Boston institution.
+Her interests in practical design and community development lend well to the Eliot School's commitment to the applied arts and racial equity, and to its growth as a Boston institution.

 Eric Warasta (Treasurer) is Principal and Portfolio Manager at Moody, Lynn & Lieberson, LLC, where he manages client portfolios and provides research coverage of the industrial and consumer cyclical sectors.
 He is a member of CFA Society Boston, through which he serves as a mentor to Suffolk University in the annual CFA Institute Research Challenge.
 Earlier positions include Cambridge Trust Company, where he was portfolio manager for the Equity Income Strategy, and the Macroeconomic Analysis Division of the Congressional Budget Office (CBO).

-Marion Davis is Director of Communications at MIRA, the Massachusetts Immigrant & Refugee Advocacy Coalition, which she joined after a career in journalism and science and policy communications.
+Marion Davis is a communications strategist, writer and editor focused on policy advocacy, working with major clients in the US and Europe, and with Latinx- and immigrant-focused nonprofits in the Boston area.
 Born and raised in Costa Rica, with an American father and a Costa Rican mother, she came to the US for college and chose to make her life here.
-She worked as a journalist for 15+ years, at the New York Daily News, Providence Journal, Providence Business News, and as a freelancer for the Boston Globe and Providence Phoenix, before joining the Stockholm Environment Institute, where she worked on global climate and sustainable development issues for seven years.
-She has a BA from Georgetown University and an MS in journalism from Columbia University's Graduate School of Journalism.
-Marion comes to the Eliot School through the Board Match program at Latinos for Education.
+She worked as a journalist for 15+ years, in New York, Providence and Boston, before joining the Stockholm Environment Institute, where she worked on global climate and sustainable development issues for seven years.
+Most recently, she led communications for the Massachusetts Immigrant & Refugee Advocacy Coalition for over three years.
+She has a BA from Georgetown University and MS in journalism from Columbia University's Graduate School of Journalism.
+Marion came to the Eliot School through the Board Match program at Latinos for Education.

-Jamie Day is an Associate Creative Director at MullenLowe, an advertising and marketing agency headquartered in Boston.
+Jamie Day is Creative Director at LiteBoxer, and before that was Associate Creative Director at MullenLowe, an advertising and marketing agency headquartered in Boston.
 Throughout his career, he has created award-winning work for a wide variety of national and global clients across many forms of media, including broadcast, digital, outdoor, brand experience and social content.
 He is passionate about art, design and the creative process.
 Jamie lives on Holbrook Street, across the street from the Eliot schoolhouse, and his wife, Deirdre, sits on the Eliot School’s Advisory Council and Marketing Committee.
 Their young children attend classes at the Eliot School.

 Edward Forte is principal and founder of Forte Architecture + Design, a professional architectural and design services firm serving commercial, retail, government and residential clients in the northeastern United States and beyond.
 An architect with over 30 years of professional experience, he is a graduate of the Boston Architectural College and has studied urban design, planning and restoration architecture at L'Universita' della Sapienza, in Rome.
 He is active with Boston Centre/South Main Streets, which named him Volunteer of the Year in 2014.